01707 819119

 01

-Check the tension setting against the machine specification
+Check what the tension setting actually is

 02